Experience That Lasts A Lifetime.

 The OB/GYN Residency program is organized by the Program Director, Dr. L. Martha Thomas and Associate Residency Program Directors, Dr. Leslie Robinson, Dr. Patricia Reddy and Residency Quality Improvement Director, Dr. Eileen Garavente.

-The teaching staff consists of four Perinatologists, one Maternal Fetal Medicine Fellow, two Reproductive Endocrinologists, one Gynecologic Oncologist, three Gyn Oncology Fellows, eight robotic surgeons, two laborists, five clinic preceptors and Obstetrician/Gynecologists with special interest and training in Urogynecology, six Neonatologists, 30 highly trained and dedicated general teaching faculty Obstetrician/Gynecologists, six midwives, and two CRNP's.
+The teaching staff consists of five Perinatologists, two Maternal Fetal Medicine Fellows, two Reproductive Endocrinologists, one Gynecologic Oncologist, three Gyn Oncology Fellows, eight robotic surgeons, two laborists, five clinic preceptors and Obstetrician/Gynecologists with special interest and training in Urogynecology, six Neonatologists, 30 highly trained and dedicated general teaching faculty Obstetrician/Gynecologists, six midwives, and two CRNP's.

 A Well-Balanced Approach to Quality Education.

-The first two years of residency concentrate on obstetrics and gynecology, with rotations on obstetrics (10 months), gynecologic surgery (7 months) and night float (4 months).
-In addition R-1 residents spend one month of Critical Care in an ICU setting, R-2 residents spend one month each on the introduction to the subspecialty areas of Perinatology and Minimally Invasive Surgery/Robotics.
+The first two years of residency concentrate on obstetrics and gynecology with rotations in obstetrics (10 months), gynecologic surgery (7 months) and night float (4 months).
+In addition R-1 residents spend one month of Critical Care in an ICU setting, R-2 residents spend one month each on the introduction to the subspecialty areas of Perinatology, Maternal Fetal Medicine and Urogynecology.